V4Fire/Core/src/core/pull/README.md

 let anotherPull = new Pull(
   (firstItem) => [firstItem],

-  // how many object will be created immediately
+  // how many objects will be created immediately
   4,

-  // params passed to objectFactory
+  // params that will be passes to the object factory
   // only for objects that will be created immediately ['lol'],
   {